samhains/samhains.github.io/_projects/altered-zones-zine.md

 Can be purchased from [here](https://gumroad.com/alteredzones).

-Designed by me, Edited by [Tara Kenny](https://www.tara-kenny.com/)
+Designed by me, edited by [Tara Kenny](https://www.tara-kenny.com/)

 ![](/assets/az/1.png)